 - Growth in electricity imports from France, Belgium, Netherlands, Ireland…

-Total, despite excellent and growing wind power generation, the future British electricity strategy is in a state of disarray, further aggravated by the Brexit break-up (this diagnostic was right, but the picture looks tragic by now).
+Total, despite excellent and growing wind power generation, the future British electricity strategy is in a state of disarray, further aggravated by the Brexit break-up.
 This one pushes back Japanese, and perhaps Chinese, investors in charge of building the nuclear power plants of the future, forcing English electricity to three dependencies.
 One linked to Chinese, Danish or German wind turbines; another linked to imports of American LNG-shale-gas or Russian gas; the third linked to imports of nuclear electricity from the continent.
-Winston would probably have had a nightmare of such a electrical independence strategy of, it would almost resemble, humor aside, the motto of the free commune of Montmartre: “For what is against… Against what is for”.
+Winston would probably have had a nightmare of such a strategy of electrical independence that would almost resemble, humor aside, the motto of the free commune of Montmartre: “For what is against… Against what is for”.

 Germany, for its part, saw less dispersed power generation in 2018.

 - The shares of coal and lignite were 38%,

 - Gas at 8%,